Wix vs Shopify vs Squarespace (2023) — The Essential Comparison

 You do this by emailing these visitors encouraging them to complete their transaction (usually with an incentive like a promo code).

 Wix, Shopify and Squarespace all give you tools for automating this process.
-However, Shopify’s are the most sophisticated (you can identify more types of cart abandonment, and control the outreach process to the nth degree).
+However, my tests revealed Shopify’s to be the most sophisticated — the platform let me identify more types of cart abandonment, and control the outreach process to a much greater degree than Wix or Squarespace.

 Editing the abandoned cart recovery process in Shopify